CERTCC/Vultron/docs/faq.md

-# Vultron Frequently Asked Questions
+# Vultron Protocol Frequently Asked Questions

-## What do we need to move Vultron to widespread use?
+## What do we need to move the Vultron Protocol to widespread use?

 First, we need to finish the protocol and get it to a sufficiently stable state that we can start to use it even in test environments.
 We're not there yet.